Constructive Public Comment

 DETAILED RECOMMENDATIONS

 1. Take careful note of when comment periods end: date, time, and time zone are important.
 Begin formulating your comments well before the deadline.
+Additionally, be aware of whether the time is specified in Standard Time or Daylight Time, as this can affect the exact deadline.

 2. Attempt to fully understand each issue; if you have questions or do not understand a part of the regulatory document, proposed change, or action, you may ask for help from the agency contact listed in the document.
-Please note that although the agency contact can answer your questions about the document’s meaning, official comments must be submitted by following the proper process, form, or applicable meeting(s).
+Please note that although the agency contact can answer your questions about the document’s meaning, official comments must be submitted by following the proper process, form, or by attending applicable meeting(s).

-3. Clearly identify the issues within the regulatory action on which you are commenting.
+4. Clearly identify the issues within the regulatory action on which you are commenting.
 If you are commenting on a particular word, phrase or sentence, provide the page number, column, and paragraph citation from the document, ordinance, statute, law, rule, or other document.

-5. Agencies often ask specific questions or raise issues in rulemaking proposals on subjects where they are actively looking for more information.
+6. Agencies often ask specific questions or raise issues in rulemaking proposals on subjects where they are actively looking for more information.
 While the agency will still accept comments on any part of the proposed regulation, please keep these questions and issues in mind while formulating your comment.

-7. If you disagree with a proposed action, suggest an alternative (including not regulating at all) and include an explanation and/or analysis of how the alternative might meet the same objective or be more effective.
+8. If you disagree with a proposed action, suggest an alternative (including not regulating at all) and include an explanation and/or analysis of how the alternative might meet the same objective or be more effective.

-10. Agency reviewers look for sound science and reasoning in the comments they receive.
+11. Agency reviewers look for sound science and reasoning in the comments they receive.
 When possible, support your comment with substantive data, facts, and/or expert opinions.
 You may also provide personal experience in your comment, as may be appropriate.
 By supporting your arguments well you are more likely to influence the agency decision making.

-11. Consider including examples of how the proposed rule would impact you negatively or positively.
+12. Consider including examples of how the proposed rule would impact you negatively or positively.

-12. Comments on the economic effects of rules that include quantitative and qualitative data are especially helpful.
+13. Comments on the economic effects of rules that include quantitative and qualitative data are especially helpful.

-13. Include the pros and cons and trade-offs of your position and explain them.
+14. Include the pros and cons and trade-offs of your position and explain them.
 Your position could consider other points of view, and respond to them with facts and sound reasoning.

-14. If you are uploading more than one attachment to a comment web form, it is recommend that you use the following file titles, as this standardized file naming convention will help agency reviewers distinguish your submitted attachments and aid in the comment review process:
+17. Do not embed images in the form’s online text editor.
+Use Attachments to upload images.
+Note that in most cases, there are upload maximums; for example, a maximum of 50 files per submission and total file upload size cannot exceed 200 MB (these numbers and limitations can be different.)
+If you are uploading more than one attachment to a comment web form, it is recommend that you use the following file titles, as this standardized file naming convention will help agency reviewers distinguish your submitted attachments and aid in the comment review process:

 • Attachment1_<insert title of document>